A Detailed Guide to Canadian Phone Number Format

 What Does a Canadian Phone Number Look Like?

-The area code is a three-digit number assigned to different geographic regions within Canada.
+- Area Code: The area code is a three-digit number assigned to different geographic regions within Canada.
 The country has 42 Canadian area codes (dialing or telephone codes) corresponding to different geographic territories and provinces.
-Area codes are essential for routing calls to the designated city or province.

 Area Codes in Canada